Jamazi4/bimcat/node-notes.md

 UI:

+- combo needs to support boolean
-- highlight wrong links
+- highlight wrong links - at least to wrong input type will be easy - then also eval errors
 - lock node menu buttons
 - for extrude remove buffer positions ending up as not a part of indices
 - color picker in output node
-- left click in node editor to pan, hide context menu
 - addNode menu to have search
 - ctrl-z and ctrl-r
 - switching node type in real time (euler-quaternion and extrude mesh/linestring)